NoudvdGevel/FairMOT/README.md

 cd ..
 ```
 * Don't forget to comment lines with 'dcn' in src/libs/models/model.py if you do not build DCNv2 for DLA network backbone.

+### Comet.ml
+Comet is linked to the training process to track all hyper parameters and metrics.
+The Comet experiment is specified in FairMOT/src/lib/train/base_tracker.py.
+The experiment name defined in the training is also used in Comet.
+To link the training to our own Comet project, edit the API key, project and workspae in the Experiment init.

+A link to the training is provided in the terminal and is updated real time.

+To-do: add detection and embedding validation metrics to the training and to Comet.

 ## Tracking
 * The default settings run tracking on the validation dataset from 2DMOT15.
 Using the DLA-34 baseline model, you can run: